Savor our FTC disclosure's epic tale here. The following article was last updated on Nov 17, 2022 ...

 Hiring the right professional service to cut and form your motorcycle seat is a sure-fire way to eliminate every rider/pillion problem simultaneously.
 Jon Revilla, for example, uses a wide variety of "sticky" exterior materials in combination to stop passengers from sliding forward at every braking point.
 For my own sport touring seat, he constructed a completely flat, shelf-like passenger area with over an inch of lift so that my lovely wife might enjoy a 180 degree perspective.

 For over thirty years, Jon's put focus into balancing an individual rider's unique posture and physicality with whatever will give them a better motorcycle riding experience.
 He likes to meet his customers in person (not mandatory), observe their style and stance, weigh multiple possibilities and allow them to select the end result that's best for them.
 Moreover, he can detect unforeseen issues in a rider's seat related maneuverability.

 Riders today have a tendency to fall back on tried and true manufacturers for items such as seats.
 A lot of these services have already built and warehoused that which you thought was being tailored to your specifications.
 One such company (names will not be named) pre-constructs their "custom" seats outside of the United States before branding them with a "Made in the USA" label.

 Jon, on the other hand, can be found amongst the hoard of motorcycle fanatics at Strat's in Villa Park, IL every Wednesday night.
 Look for the guy at the center of it all but don't make eye contact or you'll trigger his ritual homage to the Norton spirits and Speed Triple gods.
 I'm not joking.

 Have You Modified Your Motorcycle Seat?

 There are many products and DIY's for your motorcycle seat.
 Which ones have you explored and why?
 Your input is invited.
-Post An Article!
+Leave a comment!